UK Government Support for HRDs: Our latest campaign

 The Right to Defend

-Now, we want to go even further to raise the profile of human rights defenders working in some of the most dangerous environments in the world.
+This is part of our long-term campaign to raise the profile of human rights defenders working in some of the most dangerous environments in the world.
 PBI UK are working closely with the filmmaker and photographer Manu Valcarce on ‘Right to Defend’, a multi-media, multi-platform communications and awareness campaign, celebrating those making universal human rights a reality through non-violent methods.
 Whether they are fighting for social equality, access to justice and a fair trial, or land, environmental and indigenous rights, the risks these individuals take are many.
 We believe their stories set an example of solidarity and humanity that needs to be heard.
 We want to shine a light on the stories of extraordinary human rights defenders taking a stand against injustice: community leaders fighting to protect collective land rights against mining companies; women struggling for gender equality; human rights lawyers risking their own safety to defend the rights of activists.

 PBI UK are working on a unique 60-minute documentary film, online platform, photographic exhibition, and social media campaign presenting the work of around 130 at-risk grassroots human rights defenders in Latin America, Africa and Asia on the frontline of the global fight for universal human rights.